mofayez/chart-design/README.md

-# Kindly check the comments on code.
-It illustrates the logic and decissions comprehensively.
+# Kindly check the comments on the code.
+They illustrate the logic and decissions comprehensively.

 ## Missed points due to time and other personal & work deuties

 - Unit testing
 - No excellence in UX(dark mode) and localization.
 My provided UX specs is not accurate and also the multi-lang.

 ## src dir structure